patrickjacob/BigDataProcessing_Assignment/README.md

 Marks:This assignment is worth 30% of your overall mark

 ### Requirements
-Using a big public AWS dataset write a MapReduce program undertake an inter-esting new analysis of the data.
+Using a big public AWS dataset write a MapReduce program undertake an interesting new analysis of the data.
-Compare the performance of your program using differentsize clusters.This assignment can be either as a individual or in groups of two students.
-If you forma team, make sure to include the name of your partner in the submission’s description onCanvas, filenames that are named after your student numbers, the report and the presentation.
+Compare the performance of your program using different size clusters.This assignment can be either as a individual or in groups of two students.
+If you form a team, make sure to include the name of your partner in the submission’s description onCanvas, filenames that are named after your student numbers, the report and the presentation.

 ### Deliverables